-All graduate students are required to complete three core courses during their first academic year of study at CSM, depending upon their specialty and background.
+Graduate students, depending upon their specialty and backgroung may be required to complete three core courses during their program of study at CSM.
 These courses are:

-MNGN505 - Rock Mechanics in Mining

-MNGN512 - Surface Mine Design

-MNGN516 - Underground Mining

-Advanced Soil Mechanics (new, to be advised)

-Underground Excavation (new, to be advised)

-Fundamentals of Engineering Geology (new, to be advised)

-In addition, all full-time graduate students are required to register for and attend MNGN625 - Graduate Mining Seminar each semester while in residence, except in the case of scheduling conflicts with other course(s) approved by the thesis advisor.
+MNGN508.
+Advanced Rock Mechanics MNGN512 - Surface Mine Design MNGN516 - Underground Mining In addition, all full-time graduate students are required to register for and attend MNGN625 - Graduate Mining Seminar each semester while in residence, except in the case of scheduling conflicts with other course(s) approved by the thesis advisor.
 Fields of Research: